Brooke does not take the virus seriously at first.

 Brooke’s phone has steadily been going off with texts from her father, who wants her to drop everything and come home.
 They are probably going to put you guys in lockdown, better come stay with me.

-Nobody at the party is wearing a mask, and, as usual, kegs of beer stand unattended, save for the people crowded around them.
+Nobody at the party is wearing a mask.
+As usual, kegs of beer stand unattended, save for the people crowded around them.
 Brooke’s first order of business upon arrival is filling a red cup to the top of the twelve-ounce line.
 Pretty soon, the pleasant haze of inebriation washes over her.
 The anxiety of the past few weeks melt away, and she is once again a carefree college student, swaying to the sound of the music.

 God, how she’s missed this.
 She starts to dance with a handsome guy she’s seen a few times before at similar parties.
 He’s usually with someone else, or has an audience around him.
 Brooke is aware of several pairs of eyes on her as he puts his hand around her waist and pulls her in closer.